Convex billiards on convex spheres: Preliminaries

 Therefore, $F(s_1,\theta_1)=(s_2,\theta_2)$ if and only if $\pa_1 S(s_1,s_2)=\cos\theta_1$ and $\pa_2 S(s_1,s_2)=-\cos\theta_2$.
 Rewriting \eqref{generating} in total differential form, we get $dS=\cos\theta_1 ds_1-\cos\theta_2 ds_2$.
 Taking exterior differential and using $d^2 S=0$, we get $\sin\theta_2 ds_2\wedge d\theta_2=\sin\theta_1 ds_1\wedge d\theta_1$.
 Therefore, the 2-form $\omega=\sin\theta ds\wedge d\theta$ is invariant under $F$, so is the probability measure $d\mu=\frac{1}{2|\Gamma|}\sin\theta ds d\theta$ on $M=\Gamma\times(0,\pi)$.

 To show that $F$ is a twist map on $M=\Gamma\times (0,\pi)$, let's consider the image of $M_s=\{s\}\times (0,\pi)$ under $F$.
 Let $\gamma_\theta(t)$ be the geodesic starting from $\Gamma(s)$ in the direction of $\theta$, and $t_\theta>0$ be the first moment that $\gamma_\theta(t)$ hits $\Gamma$.
-The hitting position is exactly $s_1(\theta)=\pi_1\circ F(s,\theta)$.
+The hitting position is exactly $s_1(\theta)= p_1\circ F(s,\theta)$.
 Since $Q$ is a strictly convex domain on $S^2$, the map $s_1:(0,\pi)\to \Gamma$ is monotonically increasing.
 Therefore, $F$ is a symplectic twist map on $M$. \end{proof}

-\begin{cor} Let $\Gamma\in\Upsilon^r(S^2,g)$, and $F$ be the billiard map induced by $\Gamma$.
-Then for any coprime positive integers $(p,q)$ with $q\ge 2$, there exists a periodic orbit $\cO_{p,q}$ of period $q$ that goes around the table $p$ times after one period. \end{cor} Such an orbit $\cO_{p,q}$ is called a Birkhoff periodic orbit of type $(p,q)$.
+\begin{coro} Let $\Gamma\in\Upsilon^r(S^2,g)$, and $F$ be the billiard map induced by $\Gamma$.
+Then for any coprime positive integers $(p,q)$ with $q\ge 2$, there exists a periodic orbit $\cO_{p,q}$ of period $q$ that goes around the table $p$ times after one period. \end{coro} Such an orbit $\cO_{p,q}$ is called a Birkhoff periodic orbit of type $(p,q)$.
 See \cite{Bir,Ban} for more details.
+Note that there may be some periodic orbits of non-Birkhoff type.